gorenje/node-red-contrib-auto-alignment/README.md

 Auto Layout Node-RED node flows.

+## Deprecated

+This package is **deprecated** in favor of <a href="https://github.com/bartbutenaers">@bartbutenaers</a>/<a href="https://github.com/bartbutenaers/node-red-autolayout-sidebar">node-red-autolayout-sidebar</a>.
+As such, this codebase will not longer be maintained and all updates shall be done on the sidebar version of this node.

 ### Warning

 This node uses third-party Javascript libraries to do node alignment.
 The following libs will be loaded into your browser upon use: